Día de los Muertos helps keep family memories alive

-El Día de los Muertos, the Day of the Dead, is a festive celebration that survives from ancient Mexico in which families welcome back the souls of their deceased relatives for a reunion that includes food, drink and celebration.
-As they still say in Mexico, "Nobody truly dies unless they are forgotten."
+Día de los Muertos, the Day of the Dead, is a festive celebration that originates from ancient Mexico in which families honor their deceased relatives.

-We asked San Antonio, Texas-based nail artist Jasmine Allen to share her Día de los Muertos nail art tutorial so you too can honor your clients' traditions.
+In honor of the occasion, we asked San Antonio, Texas-based nail artist Jasmine Allen to share her Día de los Muertos nail art tutorial, featuring calavera nail art.
+Follow the step-by-step tutorial to bring this gorgeous look to life.

 1. Apply two coats of gel polish, then cure.